 If a user is a member of multiple orgs but does not have access to an org because their IP address wasn't validated against the allow list, that org will not display after successful login.
 If no orgs are accessible under IP authorization control, an Access Denied error is displayed after login.

-If enabled on the org, admins can enable IP authorization control on individual Anonymous Login URLs.
+If enabled on the org, admins can enable IP authorization control on individual Confidential Login URLs.
 If the user's IP address doesn't match an entry in the list, a 403 error is displayed.

-This is captured in the User Audit Trail as an Unsuccessful Anonymous Login event.
+This is captured in the User Audit Trail as an Unsuccessful Confidential Login event.

 Admins will have their IP addresses revalidated when initiating Impersonation Mode and when terminating it.
 If validation fails, the admin is logged out, which is captured in the User Audit Trail as an Unsuccessful Impersonate User event.